 1. Use Maps and Globes

-Point out continents and oceans on a map.
+- Point out continents and oceans on maps.

-Use a globe to show where each one is located.
+- Use a globe to show their real locations.

 2. Coloring Activities

-Provide coloring sheets with each continent or ocean.
+- Use coloring sheets for each continent and ocean.

-Let kids color each one in a different color.
+- Color each one using a different color.

 3. Songs and Videos

-Use catchy songs that name the continents and oceans.
+- Listen to fun songs that name continents and oceans.

 4. Matching Games and Puzzles